-- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached the permit. - 2.2.2 The activities shall not be carried out within: - (a) 500 metres of a European Site or a SSSI; - (b) groundwater source protection zone 2, or if a source protection zone has not been defined then within 250 metres of any well, spring or borehole used for the supply of water for human consumption.
-This must include private water supplies; - (c) 10 metres of any watercourse; - (d) 250 metres of the nearest sensitive receptor.
+- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached the permit. - 2.2.2 The activities shall not be carried out within: - (a) 500 metres of a European Site or Site of Special Scientific Interest (SSSI); - (b) a groundwater source protection zone 2, or if a source protection zone has not been defined then within 250 metres of any well, spring or borehole used for the supply of water for human consumption.
+This must include private water supplies. - (c) 250 metres of the nearest sensitive receptor; - (d) 10 metres of any watercourse; - (e) 250 metres of the presence of great crested newts, where it is linked to the breeding ponds of the newts by good habitat; - (f) 50 metres of a site that has relevant species or habitats protected under the Biodiversity Action Plan that Natural Resources Wales considers at risk to this activity; - (g) 50 metres of a Local Wildlife Site (LWS), Ancient woodland or Scheduled Ancient Monument.